 - Providing any incomplete or missing information or medical records

-- Possible further medical testing and reviews to bolster your claim and refute the carriers medical reviews.
+- Possible further medical testing and medical reviews to bolster your claim and refute the carrier’s medical reviews.

 - Submitting written statements from physicians or even family, friends, or co-workers outlining your restrictions and limitations.

-- Presenting the opinion of a vocational expert or financial expert.
+- Presenting the opinion of a vocational occupational or financial expert.

-An attorney can help determine what types of information might help with your appeal.
-If the insurance company still upholds the denial, your lawyer could file a lawsuit against the insurance company in court.
+A seasoned disability attorney can help determine what types of information might help with your appeal.
+If the insurance company still upholds the denial, your lawyer could file a lawsuit against the insurance company in federal court.

-In either situation, denials can be disheartening, but there is the opportunity to fight for the monthly benefits that you need for your partial or total disability.
+In either situation, denials can leave you disheartened, but you can still fight for the monthly benefits you need for your partial or total disability.
 Appeals are challenging, so having the right legal assistance is always wise.

 If You Have More Questions, or if Your Disability Claim Was Wrongfully Denied, Please Contact America’s Top-Rated Disability Insurance Law Firm, DarrasLaw, Today!